Shortfin mako shark: Captivity

 Of all recorded attempts to keep pelagic shark species in captivity, the shortfin mako shark has fared the poorest, even more so than the blue shark and the great white shark.
 At SeaWorld San Diego, a 90 cm shortfin mako shark ability test failed in the early 1970s.
 In the summer of 1978, two mako sharks caught off the coast of San Diego failed to evade the wall and both died within three days.
 The current record is held by a specimen kept at the New Jersey Aquarium for only five days in 2001.
 Like past attempts at keeping Isurus in captivity, the animal appeared strong on arrival, but had trouble negotiating the walls of the aquarium, refused to feed, quickly weakened, and died.

 Attacks on humans

-ISAF statistics records 10 shortfin attacks on humans between 1980 and 2024, three of which were fatal, along with 20 boat attacks.
+ISAF statistics records 10 shortfin mako shark attacks on humans between 1980 and 2024, three of which were fatal, along with 20 boat attacks.
 Many attacks involving shortfin mako sharks are considered to have been provoked due to harassment or the shark being caught on a fishing line.
-Divers who have encountered shortfin mako note, prior to an attack, they swim in a figure-eight pattern and approach with mouths open.
-The most recent attack occurred on March 30, 2024 in Cabo San Lucas not ending in a fatality.
-The shark attacked a group of snorkelers and one man in particular had to wrestle with the shark before it was able to harm anyone else.
+Divers who have encountered shortfin mako note that prior to an attack, they swim in a figure-eight pattern and approach with mouths open.
+The shortfin mako shark was one of two species suspected to be involved in the 2010 Sharm El Sheikh shark attacks.

+In popular culture

+As one of the more recognizable species of shark, the shortfin mako shark has appeared in various works of fiction.
+A large shortfin mako shark appears in the 1952 Ernest Hemingway novella The Old Man and the Sea, taking a bite of the titular old man's prized marlin before he kills it with a harpoon.
+Although the species is only mentioned in passing in the actual film, the shortfin mako perhaps most famously features as the shark on the poster of the 1975 film Jaws — artist Roger Kastel painted the shark on the poster based on reference photographs taken of a taxidermized shortfin mako shark exhibited at the American Museum of Natural History.
+Genetically modified shortfin mako sharks notably feature as the antagonists of the 1999 science fiction horror film Deep Blue Sea.
+A vegetarian shortfin mako shark named Chum appears in the 2003 animated film Finding Nemo.
+Mutated shortfin mako sharks also serve as antagonists in the 2024 action-horror film Under Paris.
+Shortfin mako sharks have also appeared prominently in several video games, such as Zoo Tycoon: Marine Mania, the Hungry Shark series of mobile games, and Depth.